 Aimed at students aged 11 to 16, the Make Your Mark campaign was launched on our campus with a somewhat unusual event.
 A group of local children were invited to create a street art mural, working alongside an established graffiti artist.
 It demonstrated the importance of creativity and the possibility of non-traditional pathways to higher education.

-A whole range of fun and engaging information has now been developed, across a variety of digital media channels, which aims to ignite intellectual curiosity in school children and raise their aspirations to go on to higher education.
+A whole range of fun and engaging information which aims to ignite intellectual curiosity in school children and raise their aspirations to go on to higher education is available across a variety of digital media channels.

-The well-received campaign is now being developed with information for teachers, parents and carers too.
+The well-received campaign includes information for teachers, parents and carers too.
 This pioneering campaign has been well received by the Department of Education for the way in which it presents both vocational and academic opportunities to young people in an innovative way.

 We collaborate with industry and the public sector to develop higher and degree apprenticeships, corporate degrees and work-based training programmes that help fill the UK’s skills shortages.